atomicobject/jquery_expand_assets/README.md

 The processor outputs CoffeeScript, so you'll need to have the result be processed by the CoffeeScript processor.

+## Requirements

+This gem is syntax compatible with Ruby 1.9.
+It does not run on older Rubies.

 ## Creating and using templates

 Create your templates in a directory named `app/assets/javascripts/templates`.
 Organize your templats within subdirectories.
 I personally organize them based on what resource they're associated with.